 - Keep communicating with college coaches.
 The summer going into a players senior year is the time when most collegiate coaches will be watching and looking to fill their next class.

 - Continue to visit college campuses and see how you fit in at those schools.
+We suggest spending the night on campus with the team as one of the best ways to get the full feel of your potential fit with the college program.

 - Make sure to do your research and when the time comes and you feel confident, celebrate the commitment!